 One of the most common questions that school counselors ask me is: “How do you schedule classroom guidance lessons?”

-It sounds like a simple question with a simple answer, but the truth is, scheduling counseling lessons can be a headache!
+It sounds like a simple question that deserves a simple answer, but the truth is, scheduling counseling lessons can be a headache!
 School counselors may feel overwhelmed by so many “moving parts,” and unsure where to start.
 In this blog post, I’ll share my best tips for success for scheduling counseling lessons, so that you can confidently create your monthly calendar and provide the high-quality Tier 1 services that your students need and deserve!

 Questions to Consider: